ArthurFakhouri/ScandiwebTest/README.md

 Access link to project layout: [Figma - ScandiwebTest](https://www.figma.com/file/MSyCAqVy1UgNap0pvqH6H3/Junior-Frontend-Test-Designs-(Public)?node-id=0%3A1)

 ## :memo: License
 This project is under the MIT license.
-See [LICENÇA](LICENSE) for details.
+See [License](LICENSE) for details.